dedenf/dedenf.github.io/_posts/2016-05-11-firefox-testpilot.md

 ---

-recently today i tried a feature published by Mozilla Firefox, it called Testpilot, basically it's a playground for Firefox team to add new feature on their browser, and test it.
+Recently today i tried a feature published by Mozilla Firefox, it called Testpilot, basically it's a playground for Firefox team to add new feature on their browser, and test it.

 Currently there are 3 feature that has been rolled out, [Tab center](https://testpilot.firefox.com/experiments/tab-center), [Activity Streaming](https://testpilot.firefox.com/experiments/activity-stream), and [Universal Search](https://testpilot.firefox.com/experiments/universal-search), the most significant is Tab center, it change how we react with Tabs.